-The results for the quarter ending September 30, 2012 have been revised to include the write-off a resource property due to the relinquishing of leases.
+1 The results for the quarter ending September 30, 2012 have been revised to include the impairment of a resource property due to the relinquishing of leases.

-Total liabilities have increased due to the long term loan of \$1m.
+2 Total liabilities have increased due to the long term loan of \$1m.